Elias Neocleous & Co LLC > Limassol, Cyprus > Firm Profile

 Infrastructure and project finance: the firm assists clients on landmark developments, global PFI and PPP projects.
 Advice is specifically tailored to dovetail with the corresponding commercial, banking and finance and tax aspects.

-Tax and international tax planning: Elias Neocleous & Co LLC has the largest and most experienced law firm tax department in Cyprus.
+Tax planning and advanced business structuring: Elias Neocleous & Co LLC has the largest and most experienced law firm tax department in Cyprus.
 We have an excellent reputation for delivering high quality ‘up to the minute’ advice and planning.
 Our tax and tax planning resource includes specialists with legal, accounting and financial backgrounds.
 This combination together with close cooperation with other teams across the firm enables us to provide our clients with robust, commercial solutions to their tax problems.

-Real estate and immigration: Deals with all issues related to real estate, including acquisition and sale of immovable property, legal due diligence for property acquisitions, estate planning and, particularly for HNWIs, succession issues.
-Extensive experience in citizenship applications, employment permits, permanent residence permits and other immigration matters.
+Real estate: Our real estate specialists deal with all matters relating to freehold and leasehold property, including transactions and disputes involving commercial and residential property.
+The department advises both individual and corporate clients.
+Activities included dealing with all issues related to real estate, including acquisition and sale of immovable property, legal due diligence for property acquisitions, estate planning and, particularly for HNWIs, succession issues.

 |Managing Partner, Companies, corporate management, trustee and fiduciary services, Tax/international tax planning, private client||Elias Neocleousemail@example.com||+357 25110110|